176 Hours Later:

 Crash Year: 2020

-Joe, certified appraiser and self-appointed “Mr. Security”, knew he wasn’t immune to the sick side of the Windows 7 sunset – the potential for a tricky transition.
+Joe, Elite member, certified appraiser, and self-appointed “Mr. Security”, knew he wasn’t immune to the sick side of the Windows 7 sunset – the potential for a tricky transition.
 (Are you transitioning to Windows 10? a la mode has important info for you.)
 His operating system expired, and it was time to switch out his five-year-old computer for a new machine.
 He also needed a guaranteed backup solution to protect his appraisal business during the transition.

 That’s a ton of documentation.
 So, he purchased Carbonite, a popular, online data-backup service.